 See our link below for some reuse options.

 As a last resort, shingles can be disposed for a charge at Alpha Ridge Landfill (see our page for tip fee rate).

 Place used needles in an empty plastic bottle (ex. detergent bottle) to protect the trash collection crew.
 When the bottle is full, add the cap and put the bottle in your TRASH.

 - Your local pharmacy may offer disposal or exchange services

 - Attend a Drug Take Back event hosted by HCDrugFree

-Items such as pillow packs (those air filled plastic bags), Styrofoam peanuts and bubble wrap can be reused.
+Certain items like Styrofoam peanuts and bubble wrap can be reused.
 If you can't reuse it, contact your UPS, FedEx or local shipping store to see if they will reuse it.
 Many locations are happy to take these items back.